gluru/Kare-Dev/snippets/intercom.md

         });

         // Hide Intercom by default.
-        // Alternatively it can be hidden when Kare opens. hideIntercom();
+        // Alternatively it can be hidden when DSS opens. hideIntercom();
     }, 1000);
 })(window, document, 'script');